 ls ./ d ls./d

-Therefore, the potentially ambiguous statement
+Therefore, MATLAB treats the potentially ambiguous statement

-ls ./d is a call to the
+as a call to the

 ls function using command syntax.